ElJayRight/blog-site/Writeups/VulnLab/Heron/Heron.md

 Someone also mentioned you can hijack the dll in the `accounting$` share and gain a shell that way.

-As there is a bunch of stuff to try I'm going to leave it for now and post another write up later on going over this.
+As there is a bunch of stuff to try I'm going to leave it for now and post another writeup going over this with a focus on DLL Proxying.